Aliuoly/ModularSimulator/readme.md

 results can be plotted or analysed afterwards.【F:src/modular_simulation/framework/system.py†L103-L136】【F:src/modular_simulation/framework/system.py†L172-L203】

 ### Controllable quantities
-Controllers inherit from the `Controller` base class and operate on measurements provided by the `UsableQuantities`.
+Controllers inherit from the `ControllerBase` base class and operate on measurements provided by the `UsableQuantities`.
 They output commands that are written back to the `ControlElements`.
 The default PID implementation includes features like setpoint trajectories, output limiting, ramping and cascade